Deep Reinforcement Learning: An Overview

 \subsection{Natural Language Processing}

 In the following we talk about natural language processing (NLP), dialogue systems in Section~\ref{chatbot}, machine translation in Section~\ref{translation}, and text generation in Section~\ref{textgeneration}.
-There are many interesting issues in NLP, and we list some in the following. \begin{itemize} \item language tree-structure learning, e.g., \citet{Socher2011, Socher2013, Yogatama2017} \item semantic parsing, e.g., \citet{Liang2017NSM} \item question answering, e.g., \citet{Celikyilmaz2017}, \citet{Shen2017}, \citet{Trischler2016}, \citet{Xiong2017}, and \citet{Wang2017RNet}, \citet{Choi2017} \item summarization, e.g., \citet{Paulus2017, Zhang2017sentence} \item sentiment analysis~\citep{Liu2012}, e.g., \citet{Radford2017} \item information retrieval~\citep{Manning2008}, e.g., \citet{Zhang2016}, and \citet{Mitra2017} \item information extraction, e.g., \citet{Narasimhan2016} \item automatic query reformulation, e.g., \citet{Nogueira2017} \item language to executable program, e.g., \citet{Guu2017} \item knowledge graph reasoning, e.g., \citet{Xiong2017DeepPath} \item text games, e.g., \citet{WangSida2016}, \citet{He2016-textgame}, and \citet{Narasimhan2015} \end{itemize}
+There are many interesting issues in NLP, and we list some in the following. \begin{itemize} \item language tree-structure learning, e.g., \citet{Socher2011, Socher2013, Yogatama2017} \item semantic parsing, e.g., \citet{Liang2017NSM} \item question answering, e.g., \citet{Celikyilmaz2017}, \citet{Shen2017}, \citet{Trischler2016}, \citet{Xiong2017}, and \citet{Wang2017RNet}, \citet{Choi2017} \item summarization, e.g., \citet{Paulus2017, Zhang2017sentence} \item sentiment analysis~\citep{Liu2012, Zhang2018sentiment}, e.g., \citet{Radford2017} \item information retrieval~\citep{Manning2008}, e.g., \citet{Zhang2016}, and \citet{Mitra2017} \item information extraction, e.g., \citet{Narasimhan2016} \item automatic query reformulation, e.g., \citet{Nogueira2017} \item language to executable program, e.g., \citet{Guu2017} \item knowledge graph reasoning, e.g., \citet{Xiong2017DeepPath} \item text games, e.g., \citet{WangSida2016}, \citet{He2016-textgame}, and \citet{Narasimhan2015} \end{itemize}

 Deep learning has been permeating into many subareas in NLP, and helping make significant progress.
 The above is a partial list.
 It appears that NLP is still a field, more about synergy than competition, for deep learning vs. non-deep learning algorithms, and for approaches based on no domain knowledge (end-to-end) vs linguistics knowledge.
-Some non-deep learning algorithms are effective and perform well, e.g., word2vec~\citep{Mikolov2013} and fastText~\citep{Joulin2017}, and many works that study syntax and semantics of languages, see a recent example in semantic role labeling~\citep{He2017SRL}.
+Some non-deep learning algorithms are effective and perform well, e.g., word2vec~\citep{Mikolov2013, Mikolov2017} and fastText~\citep{Joulin2017}, and many works that study syntax and semantics of languages, see a recent example in semantic role labeling~\citep{He2017SRL}.
 Some deep learning approaches to NLP problems incorporate explicitly or implicitly linguistics knowledge, e.g., \citet{Socher2011, Socher2013, Yogatama2017}.
 See an article by Christopher D. Manning, titled "Last Words: Computational Linguistics and Deep Learning, A look at the importance of Natural Language Processing", at http://mitp.nautil.us/article/170/last-words-computational-linguistics-and-deep-learning.
-See conferences like ACL, EMNLP, and NAACL for papers about NLP.